eclipse-uprotocol/up-cpp/README.md

 ## Welcome!

-The main object of this module is to enable the work with the up-client-zenoh-cpp library , the module provides the interface definitions and the utilities needed for up-client-zenoh-cpp
+This is the C++ library that extends up-core-api to provide serializers, validators, and language specific interface definitions for uProtocol.

 *_IMPORTANT NOTE:_ This project is under active development*

 The core functional factory methods that make it more intuitive to create URIs that are used to configure source and sink (destination) elements in the uProtocol and additional helper methods.

-This module contains the data model structures as well as core functionality for building uProtocol and URIs for sink and source attributes.

-The SDKs are then used by the code generators to auto-populate service stubs with generated code that builds CloudEvents.
-For more information on auto-generating service stubs, please refer to uProtocol Main Project

 ## Getting Started

+The library is built and packaged using conan dependency management.

 ### Requirements:
 - Compiler: GCC/G++ 11 or Clang 13
-- Conan : 1.59
+- Conan : 1.59 (2.x is not supported)
 - Ubuntu 22.04

 #### Ubuntu dependencies

 At first to make it working, you have to install some linux libraries as dependencies
 ```
-$ sudo apt-get install build-essential \
+$ sudo -E apt-get install build-essential \
       libbsd-dev \
       make \
       ninja-build \